ParthJagodara/RackerTracker2.0/README.markdown

 Create the table definitions, then sync the DB.

+This should be done every time a new class is added to the model.

 <pre><code>python manage.py sql rackertracker

 python manage.py syncdb</code></pre>

+If this fails, you may need to reset the tables

+<pre><code>python manage.py reset rackertracker</code></pre>

 ## How to start the Django server